aserafin/grape_logging/README.md

 ### Logging to file and STDOUT

-You can to file and STDOUT at the same time, you just need to assign new logger
+You can log to file and STDOUT at the same time, you just need to assign new logger

     log_file = File.open('path/to/your/logfile.log', 'a')
     log_file.sync = true